Barber–Scotia College: Academics

 The college offers the following four degree programs: Bachelor of Arts in business, Bachelor of Arts in Religious Studies, Bachelor of Arts in Sports Management and a Bachelor of Science in Bio-Energy.
 Each academic discipline has several fields of concentration.

 Athletics

 Barber–Scotia College's athletic programs are known as the Mighty Sabers.

 Barber–Scotia formerly competed in the National Association of Intercollegiate Athletics (NAIA), primarily in the now-defunct Eastern Intercollegiate Athletic Conference (EIAC) until the end of the 2004–2005 season, during the time the school lost its accreditation and could no longer field athletics teams.

 Barber-Scotia were members of the United States Collegiate Athletic Association (USCAA) until 2015.

 In 2024, Barber–Scotia announced it had joined the New South Athletic Conference.

+In 2025, the Barber-Scotia men's basketball team was invited to participate in the inaugural HBCU Hoops Invitational, with organizers assuring the school that their accreditation issues wouldn't be a problem.
+The Sabers were supposed to face Florida A&M in the first round, but the day of the game, FAMU claimed that Barber-Scotia forfeited the game.
+However, Barber-Scotia players and staff disputed the claim, stating that the team was ready to play.

+Even if the game was played, it wouldn't count towards official NCAA or NAIA records.
+Because of Barber-Scotia's lack of accreditation, they appear on each organization's non-countable opponent lists.